boli32/QuestTracker/README.md

 ### How are mutually exclusive quests displayed?
 Mutually exclusive quests are visually highlighted and organized in the quest tree to prevent conflicts.

+### Can I adjust weather effects manually
+Technically, yes you can, by editing the JSON files direct and setting the date to before these changes took place.
+It is advisable to use the inbuilt tools and make sure the weather runs for a couple of months bfore you start the campaign to even out any extreme fluctuations.
+Look to forcing weather trends if you wanted to have a drought or cold snap effect the world outside of the seasonal changes.

 ---